TSE:ESI

 Ensign Resource Service Group is a Canadian stock, trading under the symbol ESI.TO (previously ESI-T on Stockchase) on the Toronto Stock Exchange (ESI-CT).
 It is usually referred to as TSX:ESI or ESI.TO

-In the last year, 2 stock analysts published opinions about ESI.TO (previously ESI-T on Stockchase).
-1 analyst recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is PAST TOP PICK.
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on ESI.TO (previously ESI-T on Stockchase).
+1 analyst recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for Ensign Resource Service Group.

-2 stock analysts on Stockchase covered Ensign Resource Service Group in the last year.
-It is a trending stock that is worth watching.
+Ensign Resource Service Group is followed by 139 investors on Stockchase and is a trending stock that is worth watching.

 It is undervalued and has under-performed where it should be.
 Although it has rallied 30% BMO sees better opportunities in the oil services business.
 The next quarter is about paying down the rest of the $600 million debt.
 If all the debt is paid off then it needs to re-instate the dividend.
 Paying down the debt should transfer to the value of the stock.